hapax/hapax.github.io/assets/buffon.md

 y \leq \ell \sin \theta.
 $$

-It's easy to see that, assuming a uniform distribution for the lower endpoint and the angle, the probability is just the area of the region below the line $y \leq \ell \sin \theta$, divided by the total area of the rectangle, $\pi D$.
+It's easy to see that, assuming the parameters $(\theta, y)$ for the random throw take a uniform distribution in the rectangle below, the probability is just the area of the region below the line $y \leq \ell \sin \theta$, divided by the total area of the rectangle, $\pi D$.

 <figure>